Adam-Alive/camden-curling-club/TESTING.md

 `python3 manage.py test name-of-app `

-To create the coverage report, I would then run the following commands:
+To create the coverage report, I would then conducted the following:

 `coverage run --source=name-of-app manage.py test`